Computing the bridge length: the key ingredient in a continuous isometry classification of periodic point sets: Correctness and time complexity of the bridge length algorithm

+Conversely, let the Smith Normal Form $\SNF=LAR$ of the matrix $A$ in Definition~\ref{dfn:SNF} have all invariant factors equal to 1, so the $n\times m$ matrix $LAR$ has the first $n$ columns $\vb*{u_1},\dots,\vb*{u_n}$, which form a standard basis of $\Z^n$, and $m-n$ zero columns.
+Then each $\vb*{u_i}$ is a linear combination of the $m$ columns of $AR$ with coefficients from $L$, so these $m$ columns generate $\Z^n$.
+Since $R$ is invertible, the $m$ columns of $A$ also generate $\Z^n$. \end{proof}

-By Lemma~\ref{lem:basis=factors1} it suffices to show that any vector $\vb*{v}\in\Z^n$ is an integer linear combination of columns of $A$.
-Choose any point $p\in S$.
-Then the points $p$ and $p+\vb*{v}$ are connected in the lifted periodic graph $G\subset\R^n$ by a polygonal path of straight-line edges.
-Under $G\to G/\La$, this path projects to a closed cycle $C$ at the vertex ($\La$-equivalence class) $p+\La$ in the labelled quotient graph $Q=G/\La$.
+\begin{lem}[connected periodic graph $G\subset\R^n$ $\Rightarrow$ $n$ invariant factors equal $1$] In Algorithm~\ref{alg:bridge_length}, if the lifted periodic graph $G\subset\R^n$ whose vertices form a periodic set $S$ becomes connected, then the translational matrix $A$ has $n$ invariant factors equal to 1. \end{lem} \begin{proof} By Lemma~\ref{lem:basis=factors1} it suffices to show that any vector $\vb*{v}\in\Z^n$ is an integer linear combination of columns of $A$.
+Let $\La$ be the lattice of $S$ in Algorithm~\ref{alg:bridge_length} and $p\in S$ be any point.
+The points $p$ and $p+\vb*{v}$ are connected in the lifted graph $G\subset\R^n$ by a polygonal path of straight-line edges.
+Under $G\to G/\La$, this path projects to a closed cycle $C$ at the vertex ($\La$-equivalence class) $p+\La$ in the quotient graph $Q=G/\La$.

 Let the cycle $C$ pass through edges $e_1,\dots,e_k$ (with integer multiplicities) in the complement $Q-F$ of the forest $F$ in the quotient graph $Q$.
 These edges were added only to $Q$ in case 2 of the loop stage.
 When we tried to add every edge $e_j$ to $F$, the edge $e_j$ created a cycle $C_j$ whose cycle sum appeared as a column in the translational matrix $A$ (if this cycle sum was not yet an integer combination of the previous columns).
 Then the vector $\vb*{v}$ equals the sum of the cycle sums of all the cycles $C_j$ for $j=1,\dots,k$, which is an integer combination of the columns of $A$ as required. \end{proof}